Trump Tariffs: EU Ministers to Meet as Global Markets Tumble | 📰 LatestLY

 EU trade ministers are meeting to discuss how to respond to Trump's 20% tariffs

-US President Donald Trump has shown no signs of backing down, calling the global economic turmoil a necessary 'medicine'
+US President Donald Trump has shown no signs of backing down, calling the global market turmoil a necessary 'medicine'

 Here are the latest developments from the fallout of the Trump tariffs on Monday, April 7: